brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 authProxy = BCOVFPSBrightcoveAuthProxy(withPublisherId: nil,
                                             applicationId: nil)

-BCOVOfflineVideoManager.shared().authProxy = authProxy
+BCOVOfflineVideoManager.sharedManager?.authProxy = authProxy
 ```

-If you want to change the `kBCOVOfflineVideoManagerAllowsCellularDownloadKey` value later on in your app to allow or disallow cellular access, you can call `BCOVOfflineVideoManager.initializeOfflineVideoManager(with:options:)` again with a new options dictionary and/or delegate.
+If you want to change the `BCOVOfflineVideoManager.AllowsCellularDownloadKey` value later on in your app to allow or disallow cellular access, you can call `BCOVOfflineVideoManager.initializeOfflineVideoManager(withDelegate:options:)` again with a new options dictionary and/or delegate.

-**NOTE: Changing the value of `kBCOVOfflineVideoManagerAllowsCellularDownloadKey` will not have an effect on active downloads, only downloads initialized after the value has been changed.**
+**NOTE: Changing the value of `BCOVOfflineVideoManager.AllowsCellularDownloadKey` will not have an effect on active downloads, only downloads initialized after the value has been changed.**

 ## Check Whether a Video Can Be Downloaded